 Additionally, tessellation evaluation shaders support per-patch input variables declared with the patch and in qualifiers.
 Per-patch input variables are filled with the values of per-patch output variables written by the tessellation control shader.
 Per-patch inputs may be declared as one-dimensional arrays, but are not indexed by vertex number.
 Applying the patch qualifier to inputs can only be done in tessellation evaluation shaders.
 As with other input variables, per-patch inputs must be declared using the same type and qualification as per-patch outputs from the previous (tessellation control) shader stage.
+It is a compile-time error to use patch with inputs in any other stage.

 Fragment shader inputs get per-fragment values, typically interpolated from a previous stage's outputs.
 They are declared in fragment shaders with the in storage qualifier.
 The auxiliary storage qualifiers centroid and sample can also be applied, as well as the interpolation qualifiers flat, noperspective, and smooth.
-It is an error to use patch in a fragment shader.
-Fragment inputs can only be signed and unsigned integers and integer vectors, floating point scalars, floating-point vectors, matrices, or arrays or structures of these.
-Fragment shader inputs that are signed or unsigned integers, integer vectors, or any double-precision floating-point type must be qualified with the interpolation qualifier flat.
+It is a compile-time error to use patch in a fragment shader.
+It is a compile-time error to declare a fragment shader input containing any of the following: